 Sustainable mining development

-We must assure the long-term development of our resources if we are to maintain a competitive advantage for Canada and its industry.
+We must assure the long-term development of our resources if we are to maintain a competitive advantage for the industry.
 We can benefit from sustainable development if we:

 - entice investors